jundalisay/spblist/content/en/research/other/alien/essassani/life.md

 This is an expression of your unique purpose or identity.
 This is where acting on your passions come in.
 This expresses your energy.

+## The Uniqueness of Each Incarnation

+Each Soul extends portions of itself into time & space as particular incarnations.
+- There are many incarnations at many points in time and space, just as one hand has many fingers.
+- All souls emanating from the same Soul.

+From the point of view of your Soul (outside time & space), all these incarnations (past incarnations, present incarnation, future incarnations) are all simultaneously occurring NOW.

+Each incarnation of your Soul is a unique "version" of you that in all eternity will never occur again.

+This incarnation or version of you will never occur again.
+So:
+- be the most you that you can be!
+- be fully who you are!

+That is the fulfillment of your purpose.

 ## Unified Society